IQSS/dataverse-client-javascript/docs/useCases.md

 #### Get Collection Facets

-Returns the names of the configured collection facets, given a collection identifier or alias.
+Returns a [CollectionFacet](../src/collections/domain/models/CollectionFacet.ts) array containing the facets of the requested collection, given the collection identifier or alias.

 ##### Example call: